-- c.
+- a.
+The contributions of individuals or groups who made a substantial impact upon the City of Chula Vista: - b.
+The history of Chula Vista: - c.
 Historical or cultural influences on Chula Vista; - d.
-Native flora, fauna and wildlife of Chula Vista and the greater South Bay area; - e.
+Native flora, fauna and wildlife of Chula Vista and the greater South County area; - e.
 Local innovation or creativity that has contributed to Chula Vista's growth and prosperity; or - f.
-Other criteria selected by City Council and set forth in an amendment to this Policy.3
+Other criteria selected by City Council and set forth in an amendment to this Policy.